 A third method, and probably the most common method of establishment, involves using a nonselective herbicide containing the active ingredient glyphosate, such as Round Up® or Kleenup®, to kill all existing vegetation.
 As with all herbicides, be sure to read and follow all label directions.
 When the vegetation has died in about two weeks, till to a depth of 12" or more.
 If a slit seeder will be used, tilling may be eliminated and the now dead vegetation can be mowed to a 1"- 2" stubble.
 This dead mat of roots and sod may actually act as a mulch and prevent excessive weed growth.

 3. Plant selection

 Always select plants with the characteristics of your particular site in mind, because plants vary in their tolerance of light and moisture.
 Include grasses because they provide physical support, weed competition, protection for wildflowers, and a source of food and shelter for birds during the winter.
-Prairies typically consist of 60% - 80% grasses.
-A brief list of common prairie plants can be found in Table 1, For a more complete list see Minnesota Extension publication Plants in Prairie Communities (FO-3238).
+Prairies typically consist of 60% to 80% grasses.
+A brief list of common prairie plants can be found in Table 1.
+For a more complete list, see Minnesota Extension publication Plants in Prairie Communities (FO-3238).

 4. Seeds vs. plants

 You can start a prairie from seeds or plants; each has its own benefits.
 Starting from seed is more economical, but it will take two to five years for the plants to reach full size.
 Plants are more expensive, but establish quickly and may flower the first year.
 Also, some species are available only as live plants.
 You can control placement of plants, and they can easily be planted anytime from spring through fall.
 "Prairie-in-a-can" mixes are available from a wide variety of sources, but often contain marginally hardy perennial and annual species that don't return in subsequent years.
 Better results may be achieved by using seed mixes created for your area by local seed dealers.
 Be sure that any seeds you purchase are packaged for the year that you will sow them.